ErikV88/UiBScheduleTester/README.md

 - Parses data from .ics calendar
 - Create dataset of data.
 - Checks the overlap of dates in different groups.
-- Gives user an overview of something overlap.
+- Gives user an overview if something overlap by date.

 ![UiBScheduleTester](Screenshots/screen.png)